AlinStoican/AlinStoican/README.md

 CI/CD Automation: GitHub Actions, Jenkins, and CircleCI.
 Infrastructure as Code (IaC) using tools like Terraform and Ansible.
 Game Development
-With a passion for game development, I specialize in creating interactive and visually appealing games using Unity and Unreal Engine.
-My experience includes:
+With a passion for game development, I specialize in creating interactive and visually appealing games using Unreal Engine.